 - Having frightening thoughts that appear to come out of nowhere and last for several hours

 - Feeling very anxious when encountering images, words, objects or situations that are reminders of the traumatic event

-- Avoiding talking to anybody else about thoughts or feelings related to the traumatic event
+- Guilt and shame, which leads to avoiding talking to anybody else about thoughts or feelings

 - Being tense, on edge and easily startled

 - Having angry outbursts and sometimes being violent or aggressive with family and strangers

 - Sometimes difficulty having a normal job, completing tasks due to lack of concentration, learning, and remembering new or old information (these are common “complex PTSD symptoms”)